-Since both Update and Delete imports, as well as some Create imports require system IDs for objects included on the import, the first thing you will have to is generate an export of the same type of object you want to change/delete.
+Since both CSV Imports require system IDs for objects included on the import, the first thing you will typically have to do is generate one or more exports to obtain those IDs.

 The CSV export is the "read" or R part of CRUD (retrieve) and is effectively a bulk call for a list of objects in the system, to include relevant IDs and other information.